Virtual Pooled Registry Cancer Linkage System

 Cancer registries capture a wealth of standardized data that can enhance research studies.
 Routinely collected information includes patient demographics (residence and age at diagnosis, race, sex, etc.), cancer diagnosis (date of diagnosis, primary site, histology, behavior, etc.), stage of disease SEER Summary Stage and AJCC TNM Stage, treatment surgery, radiation, etc., and follow-up information (vital status, date of last contact, etc.).
 Completeness and availability of this information may vary from registry to registry depending on data collection requirements and registry resources.

-Cancer registries generally make their data available 24 months after the close of a diagnosis year (e.g. cancers diagnosed in 2014 are made available at the end of 2016).
-This timeframe allows reporting facilities time to report complete information and for central registries to edit the data, consolidate multiple reports for a single case, and link with other data sources, including death files, to ensure the most complete and high quality data.
-The 12-month data (e.g. cancer cases diagnosed in 2015 made available at the end of 2016) may not be as complete; however, these data may be used for linkages and preliminary cancer statistics.
+Cancer registries generally make their data available 24 months after the close of a diagnosis year (e.g. cancers diagnosed in 2022 are made available at the end of 2024).
+This timeframe allows reporting facilities time to report complete information and for central registries to edit the data, consolidate multiple reports for a single case, and link with other data sources, including death files, to ensure the most complete and high-quality data.
+When performing VPR-CLS linkages, researchers should expect to receive the 24-month data available at the time of the linkage.